rybinaanya/YihW/README.md

-## Phylogeny and structural modeling of the transcription factor YihW from _Escherichia coli_
+## Phylogeny and structural modeling of the transcription factor CsqR (YihW) from _Escherichia coli_

-The repository contains data and scripts used for phylogenetic analysis and molecular docking of YihW
+The repository contains data and scripts used for phylogenetic analysis and molecular docking of CsqR (YihW)